 - Ground System Operations — A discussion of day-to-day operations in a typical ground system including planning and staffing, spacecraft commanding, health and status monitoring, data recovery, orbit determination, and orbit maintenance.

-- Trends in Ground System Design — A discussion of the current approach on Ground System design and operation, including COTS hardware and software systems, autonomy, and unattended “lights out” operations.
+- Trends in Ground System Design — A discussion of the current approach to Ground System design and operation, including COTS hardware and software systems, autonomy, and unattended “lights out” operations.